abhishekarya1/Hash-Define-myNotes/content/java/generics.md

 ### Overloading and Overriding Generic Methods
 **Overloading**: Type erasure can cause duplicate method issues.
 So a **check is done before type erasure** and compiler-error is raised if incompatible.

-For this reason, we can't overload a generic method in child class that is inherited from a parent class.
 ```java
 void foobar(List<Integer> arr)
 void foobar(List<Float> arr)